What is the Murdoch Health & Knowledge Precinct?

 When can I purchase at the Murdoch Health & Knowledge Precinct?

 DevelopmentWA will market the remaining lots to private sector developers and businesses to build in accordance with the project Structure Plan and Design Guidelines in the near future.
-It is anticipated DevelopmentWA would release initial land to the market in the further quarter of 2016 to identify the preferred developer(s) for the sites.

 How will traffic flow and parking be managed in and around Murdoch during construction?